-Minutes must be reviewed by Voting Members
+106.6.2.2 Minutes must be reviewed by Voting Members

-Stakeholder Relations, or a designee, must post final meeting minutes on the MISO Website within five (5) business days after review.
+106.6.2.3 Stakeholder Relations, or a designee, must post final meeting minutes on the MISO Website within five (5) business days after review

+Status Reports

+The Main Parent Entities prepare status reports prior to each Advisory Committee and Steering Committee, as applicable, focusing on priority Issues (see the template in Appendix 8).
+The remaining subordinate Entities prepare status reports prior to each meeting of their Parent Entity, as applicable (see the template in Appendix 7).
+In addition, the Steering Committee will recommend agenda items for the next Advisory Committee meeting as appropriate..

+Review of Issues

+For Entities not reporting directly to the Advisory Committee:

+The items below must be forwarded by the Entity’s Leadership, facilitated by Stakeholder Relations, to the Leadership of the Parent Entity and the Steering Committee within five business days of the Entity’s meeting adjournment.
+Items to be forwarded include:

+All motions (as amended, if amended);

+Stakeholder Number of “yes” and “no” votes, and abstentions;

+Supporting materials (whitepapers, presentations);

+Specific action, the Entity is seeking;

+If Parent Entity voting action is desired, a motion must be provided by the requesting Entity including document(s) describing both the majority and minority positions.

 Stakeholder Governance Guide Review Process

-Governance Guide Edits
+107.1Governance Guide Edits

-Annual Review
+107.1.1Annual Review

 The Steering Committee will ensure an annual Stakeholder Governance Guide review has been conducted by the Stakeholder Governance Working Group.
 Once proposed redline edits from the annual review have been compiled, the Stakeholder Governance Working Group will post the redlines edits for review at its next regularly scheduled meeting.
 Accepted redlines will be forwarded to the Steering Committee for review and consideration.